To become law, it needs 60 Senate votes. Right now it has 51. Republicans need 7 Democrats to cross over—and no Democrats have said they will.

 Just Saying News does not endorse a position on this bill.

 This is the final House passage vote on H.R.22 (original SAVE Act), April 10, 2025.
-This is a House vote only — for the Senate's March 17, 2026 procedural vote (51–48 to begin debate), see the Timeline above.
-Type a state name or rep name to filter.
-All 433 members shown.
+For the Senate procedural vote (51–48, March 17, 2026), see the Timeline above.

 | Representative | Party | State | Vote |